naumenko-sa/bioscripts/README.md

 ## Gemini staff - for CHEO and MH projects

 * gemini.vep2gemini.sh - load VEP annotated vcf to the GEMINI database
+* gemini.vcf2vep2gemini.sh - annotate vcf with VEP and load to the GEMINI database
+* gemini.gemini2txt.sh - dump a gemini database into txt file with decompressed genotypes
+* gemini.gemini2report.R  - create a nice report for import to excel from the gemini.txt dump

 ## Working with alignments